purenix-org/purenix/README.md

 </ p>
 <h1 align="center">purenix</h1>

-Purenix is a Nix backend for Purescript
+Purenix is a Nix backend for PureScript

 Sometimes, you find yourself having to write Nix code that's more complicated than what the language was designed for.
 Purenix allows you to write that code in a fully-featured, strongly-typed language instead, and then compile to Nix.
-A typical example is handling of configuration files, like [the port of cabal2nix that inspired Purenix](https://github.com/cdepillabout/cabal2nixWithoutIFD).
+A typical example is parsing of configuration files, like [the port of cabal2nix that inspired Purenix](https://github.com/cdepillabout/cabal2nixWithoutIFD).

-Purenix has full support for all of Purescript's features, including data types, type classes, and calling back into Nix using the FFI.
+Purenix has full support for all of PureScript's features, including data types, type classes, and calling back into Nix using the FFI.

-On the [organization page for Purenix](https://github.com/purenix-org) you will find a number of packages intended to be used with Purenix, including ports of libraries like the Prelude.
+On the [organization page for Purenix](https://github.com/purenix-org) you will find a number of packages intended to be used with Purenix, including ports of libraries like [purescript-prelude](https://github.com/purenix-org/purescript-prelude).

 #### Code sample

-Purescript source:
+PureScript source, `Main.purs`:

 ```purescript
 module Main where